Don't You Fake It: Remaster

 In 2014, the band released "Don't You Fake It (Alliance Edition)", a remaster of the album.
 The remaster, as told by the band, was specifically done for an iTunes release, but is also available on other platforms.
 The tracklisting is mostly identical to the original album, but swaps some tracks positions, removes "Damn Regret" and adds "Disconnected" from the Deluxe Edition as well as "The Grimm Goodbye" from certain releases of the original album.

+Music and lyrics

+Don't You Fake It has been described as alternative rock "with occasional screamo tendencies."
+Corey Apar of AllMusic said the album "sounds nearly like what would result should Hawthorne Heights and Hoobastank have a love child."
+Further comparing the sound to Story of the Year, Jimmy Eat World, and The Used, he stated that it was "just abrasive enough for the Warped Tour stage."
+Lyrical themes explored on the album include romance and domestic violence.

 Reception

 Critical response

 A writer for Alternative Addiction called the band's overall musicianship "a mouth-watering hybrid of the best traits associated with bands like Underoath, Story of the Year and The All-American Rejects", concluding that "TRJA may lack innovation, but push all the right buttons in terms of merging popular rock genres."
 Corey Apar from AllMusic praised the single "Face Down" as a highlight and commended both "Cat and Mouse" and "Your Guardian Angel" for breaking up the "steadfast urgency" throughout the album, but felt the overall sound was too reminiscent of contemporaries like Jimmy Eat World and the Used, concluding that "it's all not quite enough to wash out the generic taste left in one's mouth by the end.
 The band may not be faking anything, but even earnestness isn't always enough."
 IGNs Chad Grischow said that there was "more promise than substance on their debut", giving praise to Ronnie Winter's vocal performance and the tracks for containing "a powerful rock punch with hard-crashing guitar riffs and driving beats supporting solid emo hooks", but said that it "fits a little too comfortably among the hundreds of other pop-punk and emo releases of the summer.
 It is certainly not the worst of them, but it is hardly the best either."
 He concluded that "in the overcrowded state of the genre their debut fails to make a splash."